 We strongly recommend that awardees allocate at least 4-6 months of planning time before beginning sabbatical.
 Using our most recent cohort again as an example, this would mean beginning sabbatical no sooner than June 2019.

 My organization can’t spare me for a full three months.
 Can I apply for a shorter sabbatical?
 Or can I break my sabbatical into two shorter segments?

-In fact, we feel that the sabbatical provides other members of the senior management team the unparalleled opportunity to take on new responsibilities and learn new skills in the executive director’s absence.
+In fact, the sabbatical provides other members of the senior management team the unparalleled opportunity to take on new responsibilities and learn new skills in the executive director’s absence.
 This capacity-building component is an intentional goal of the O2 Sabbatical Award, and we will provide all awardees and their organizations with coaching and support before, during, and after the sabbatical.

 Do I really need to cease all contact with my organization while I’m away on sabbatical?

 What about my other professional commitments, like the boards and committees I sit on?
 Will I need to cease those activities during my sabbatical, as well?